booksbyus/zguide/site/content/docs/chapter3.md

 ### The ROUTER to ROUTER Combination

 This sounds perfect for N-to-N connections, but it's the most difficult combination to use.
 You should avoid it until you are well advanced with ZeroMQ.
-We'll see one example it in the Freelance pattern in “Reliable Request-Reply Patterns”, and an alternative DEALER to ROUTER design for peer-to-peer work in “A Framework for Distributed Computing”.
+We'll see one example it in the Freelance pattern in [Chapter 4 - Reliable Request-Reply Patterns](chapter4#reliable-request-reply), and an alternative DEALER to ROUTER design for peer-to-peer work in [Chapter 8 - A Framework for Distributed Computing](chapter8#moving-pieces).

 ### Invalid Combinations